AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Units_of_Measure.md

 At [SdsType](xref:sdsTypes#qitypetopic) creation, a SdsUom can be associated with a [SdsTypeProperty](xref:sdsTypes#sdstypeproperty).

 ## Associating a unit of measure with a SdsStream
-At [SdsStream](xref:sdsStreams) creation, you can override any uom associated with a SdsTypeProperty belonging the the SdsType.
+At [SdsStream](xref:sdsStreams) creation, you can override any unit of measure associated with a SdsTypeProperty belonging to the SdsType of the stream.
 This enables the reuse of a SdsType that may have default unit information associated with it already.